 - What is the cost of acquisition and retaining a customer?

-- What are your customer messaging and communication plan?
+- What is your customer messaging and communication plan?

 So it becomes very crucial that when you are putting in place your mobile strategy, you have comprehensively thought through the various aspects of :